Shadow Healing is Self Healing

 Are You Wearing Your Pain Like a Scarlet Letter?

-Shadow healing transforms into self healing when you acknowledge the trauma.
-Then, you can take the next step to accept that it is not you and release it.
+Shadow healing transforms into self healing when you acknowledge your trauma.
+Then, you can take the next step to accept that it is not a necessary part of you and release it.
 In fact, let’s banish it and ward it if we have to, we are witches after all!

-That said, some choose instead to lug around our suitcases of grudges ready to unpack it at every crossroads.
-We excuse inappropriate behaviors on our parts as defense mechanisms.
-As a result, those among us who opt not to follow through with their shadow work—all the way to releasing or banishing it’s power, choose to be seen as our trauma.
+That said, some choose instead to lug around a suitcase of grudges ready to unpack it at every crossroads.
+They excuse inappropriate behaviors on their part as defense mechanisms.
+Those who opt not to follow through with their shadow work—all the way to releasing or banishing it’s power, choose to be seen as their trauma.

 The work here is the same.
 You are not your mistakes.
 Acknowledge that you have grown, make amends when possible.
 Forgive yourself.
 Finally, let that trauma go.

 It is important to realize that we all project a full spectrum of personal energy without even thinking about it.
-As an intuitive and insightful witch I see past your bluster to the little man behind the curtain, pulling the levers, because what you say and how you say it speaks volumes more than the words you speak.
+As an intuitive and insightful witch I see past your bluster to the little man behind the curtain pulling the levers, because what you say and how you say it speaks volumes more than the words you speak.

-Furthermore, consider what you don’t say, when you decide to keep quiet.
-Keep in mind how you present yourself—your dress, body language and interactions all creates the experience others have of you.
+Furthermore, consider what you are saying when you don’t speak at all.
+Keep in mind how you present yourself—your dress, body language and interactions all contribute to creating the experience others have of you.
 Take note that this is not others opinion of you but rather their experience of you, the sum result of another receiving what you send.
-In short, there’s a difference between who you think you are and whom others believe you to be.
+In short, there may be a great difference between who you think you are and whom others believe you to be.

 The Way of Shadow Healing

 You may not be asking for help, not in so many words.
 However, as a witch who heals, I know the signals.
-I can see an SOS coming from out of the darkness, inviting me in to sit with your shadow self.
-When I do, the space we create is both a container and a portal, a journey through the looking glass into your own shadowland.
+I can see an SOS coming from out of the darkness miles away, inviting me in to sit with your shadow self.
+When I do, the space we create is both a container and a portal, a journey through into your own, unfamiliar, shadowland.

 Neither am I, in particular, your mother or grandmother.
 For the sake of my own boundaries, I don’t offer unconditional love.
-Moreover, I require due respect as Crone.
-I won’t be the repository for your projected anger, the surrogate for your estranged family, friend, or faithless lover.
-You can pummel your pillow, or make a poppet for that.
+Moreover, I require due respect as a Crone.
+I won’t be the repository for your projected anger, the surrogate for your estranged mother, friend, or faithless lover.
+You can pummel your pillow or make a poppet for that.
 I’ll offer a box of tissues for your tears, but don’t expect me to dry them.

-This is all because ultimately the healing has to come from within.
+This is all because, ultimately, the healing has to come from within.
 I will see your signal and toss you a line.
-However, you have to be willing to let go of the shipwreck keeping you afloat.
-Each traveler in the shadowlands must swim through their own depths, because shadow healing is self-healing.
+However, you have to be willing to let go of the shipwreck keeping you afloat and swim . through the dark waters of your shadowland, because shadow healing is self-healing.